Storm Reference - Introduction

 ' ' ) or double (

-" " ) quotation marks can be used when entering a literal on the CLI during an assignment or comparison operation.
+" " ) quotation marks can be used when specifying a literal in Storm during an assignment or comparison operation.
 Enclosing a literal in quotation marks is required when the literal:

 \s), tab (